Loops-so/loops-php/README.md

 Update a contact.

-Note: To update a contact's email address, the contact requires a `userId` value.
-Then you can make a request with their `userId` and an updated email address.
+Note: To update a contact's email address, the contact requires a `$user_id` value.
+Then you can make a request with their `$user_id` and an updated email address.

 [API Reference](https://loops.so/docs/api-reference/update-contact)